gigascience/gigadb-website/SETUP.md

 Firstly, add the Access key and Secret id of an AWS user that can fully manage S3 resources.

 The __s3_bucket_for_file_previews__ bucket is where the preview file are uploaded before they are shown in a preview pane (directly or indirectly through MFR) to the web visitors.

+### (1.4) Supervisor

+The new functionalities will work without changing the default values for this block.
+However, on production, it's recommended to increase the value of the ``numprocs`` key to greater than one.

 ## (2) Run and provision vagrant images